ropensci/fellingdater/inst/paper/paper.md

 # Data within the package

-The package comes with published datasets of sapwood counts, retrieved from their original publication [@haneca2012].
+The package comes with published datasets of sapwood counts, retrieved from their original publication [e.g. @haneca2012].
 This was only possible for a limited number of datasets as many have been published as histograms with wide bins (\>1), what does do not allow to retrieve the underlying data points.
 An overview of all included sapwood datasets is